HSF/prmon/doc/ADDING_MONITORS.md

 *maximums* in the case of statistics that rise and fall (e.g., number of threads).

 These statistics will be fed into the `Max` dictionary element of the JSON output from prmon.

 ### Average Values

 Polled from `get_json_average_stats(elapsed_clock_ticks)`, pass back a map of string keys (column headers) and floating point values (`double`).
-These statistics are *average values* for the metic.
+These statistics are *average values* for the metric.
 What than means depends on the statistic (e.g., the memory consumption over the job lifetime or the number of bytes written per second).
 If an average makes no real sense for what you measure then exclude that metric from the values returned (some monitors report